 WEATHER AND THE TRAILS

 The Rubicon Trail travels through the El Dorado and

 Tahoe National Forests, and is often under fire

 restrictions, even if the trail and it's surroundings seem

 wet.
 Users must be responsible for knowing whether

 fire restrictions are in force.

 The road across the two dams at Loon Lake are open to winter motorized recreation.
-The voluntary use of Wentworth Springs only during the winter is no longer in effect.

 We at RTF fully support the enforcement of the driving off the trail and resource damage laws.